cxcd/CPS803/README.md

 conda env create -f environment.yml
 ```

-To preprocess and prepare the dataset for use by the model, run the `prepare_data()` function in the main file once, with the path to the data passed as a parameter.
+To preprocess and prepare the dataset for use by the model, run the `prepare_data()` function in the main file once, with the path to the dataset passed as a parameter.
 This will create a folder containing all the processed data.
 ```
 prepare_data("maestro-v2.0.0")
 ```